Najipian/laravelTicketSystem/readme.md

 ## Architecture

+Please have a look at the system erd-diagram.png ,to get an over view look about the its logic.

 #### users

 - users table contains all the system users and all of them are considered tenant users.